virtualidentityag/vi-frontend-hub/src/applicant/challenge.md

 ### Code Requirements

--   For CSS try to use as less classes as possible.
+-   For CSS try to use as less classes as possible and avoid CSS frameworks.
 -   Use at least two components.
 Decide yourself, which components these are.

 Good luck and have fun!